ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

 // @public
 function oneOf<T, TC = unknown>(converters: Array<Converter<T, TC>>, onError?: OnError_2): Converter<T, TC>;

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
+// @public
+function oneOf_2<T, TC = unknown>(validators: Array<Validator<T, TC>>, params?: Omit<OneOfValidatorConstructorParams<T, TC>, 'validators'>): OneOfValidator<T, TC>;

+// @public
+class OneOfValidator<T, TC = unknown> extends ValidatorBase<T, TC> {
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver constructor(params: OneOfValidatorConstructorParams<T, TC>);
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver readonly options: ValidatorOptions<TC>;
+    protected _validate<T>(from: unknown, context?: TC): boolean | Failure<T>;
+    // (undocumented)
+    protected readonly _validators: Validator<T, TC>[];
+}

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
+// @public
+interface OneOfValidatorConstructorParams<T, TC = unknown> extends ValidatorBaseConstructorParams<T, TC> {
+    // (undocumented)
+    validators: Validator<T, TC>[];
+}

 // @public
 type OnError_2 = 'failOnError' | 'ignoreErrors';